 On this page:

-You will need to get work done by a licensed building practitioner (LBP) any time the work you are wanting done is classified as restricted (unless you have been approved for an owner-builder exemption).
+A licensed building practitioner (LBP) will be required to undertake or oversee the building work if it is classified as restricted (unless you have been approved for an owner-builder exemption).

 An owner-builder is an individual who does building work on their own home or holiday home.
 This is legally okay, as long as you:

 - Meet the requirements of the Building Code

 - Obtain any necessary building consent or permits before starting work

 - Getting the right paperwork is confirmation that the building is constructed to the required health and safety requirements

 As an owner-builder, you will need to hire a professional to do: